 Great numbers, right?
 But, how did it all start?
 What triggered the founders to build one of the world’s leading cab-hailing companies?
 What business model has Ola adopted to grow?

 As founders, Bhavish and Ankit brainstormed a lot of ideas in their early days as entrepreneurs.
 They first started with Olatrip.com, which was a portal for booking holiday trips and weekend getaways.
 For novice entrepreneurs, as Bhavish had said once, the ideas would never come from an excel sheet but would click from their own experiences.

 Bhavish once had an awful experience during one of his trips from Banglore to Bandipur.
-Halfway through the ride, the driver demanded a renegotiation in the middle of the trip and later abandoned Bhavish on the roadside.
+Halfway through the ride, the driver demanded a renegotiation later abandoned Bhavish on the roadside.
 We can say this was the “Eureka” moment for Bhavish and Ola.
-He empathized with the plight of travelers across the country and made a “pivot” in the business strategy, and within the next six months, rebranded Olatrip to Ola.
+He empathized with the plight of travellers across the country and made a “pivot” in the business strategy, and within the next six months, rebranded Olatrip to Ola.

 The founders envisioned great potential in the cab aggregation space.
 With the right blend of technology in mobility, it is safe to assume that Ola has reimagined the – way we travel.
 Ola has expanded its offerings as per the needs of the commuters and that too in every mobility space.

 In October 2019, the valuation of Ola had reached $6.2 billion, but because of the aftermaths of Covid-19, US-based investment firm – Vanguard, which held a 1% stake in Ola, first slashed down its investment by 45% in June 2020 and again by 9.5% in early 2021.
 This disinvestment brought down the valuation of the company to $3 billion.